 - Press releases

-Content writers specialize only in the written form of content, and there are many skills a good content writer should possess to be the best in his field.
+Content writers specialize only in the written form of content, and there are many skills a good content writer should possess to be the best in their field.

-Your contact tristar has to be versatile and experienced in diverse Fields in the writing world.
+As a content writer, you must be versatile and experienced in diverse writing.
 Most people refer to a content writer as the jack of all trades in the writing industry.

 Content writing can be daunting for someone new to the field because you will need to master so many practices to succeed as a content writer.